dynamsoft-docs/barcode-reader-docs/parameters/reference/image-parameter/BarcodeColourModes.md

 ### Setting Methods

 #### As JSON Parameter
 `BarcodeColourModes` as a JSON parameter is a JSON Object array.
 Each JSON Object has several keys for setting the mode and the value of arguments.
-The array index decides the priority the mode Sets for the barcode colour mode used to process the barcode zone.
+The array index decides the priority of the modes.
 Default values will be used if there is no manual setting.

 | Json Object |	Json Parameter Name | Value Type |